-The application deadline is June 30 of the previous year (e.g., June 30, 2012 for the 2013-2014 academic year).
+The application deadline is May 15th of the previous year (e.g., May 15th, 2016, for the 2017-2018 academic year).

-The application may be found in the Fellowship Program in Regional Anesthesiology and Acute Pain Medicine section of our website.
+The application may be found in the Fellowship in Regional Anesthesiology and Acute Pain Medicine section of our website.

 Candidates must submit the following documentation in addition to the application:

-Our Department participates in a collaborative Pain Medicine Fellowship with Memorial Sloan-Kettering Cancer Center and NewYork-Presbyterian Hospital.
+Our Department participates in a collaborative Pain Medicine Fellowship with Memorial Sloan-Kettering Cancer Center and New York-Presbyterian Hospital.
 Fellows in this program rotate to all cooperating institutions (a four month rotation at each institution) and have the opportunity to view and learn pain management techniques for varying patient populations.
-For more information, please visit the Tri-Institutional Fellowship in Chronic Pain Medicine information page.

 The Department often receives requests for clinical electives from physicians in national and international training programs.
 Regretfully, we are unable to grant these requests.
 Only residents in programs with which we maintain a formal academic affiliation are permitted clinical privileges at HSS.

 The Department of Anesthesiology at Hospital for Special Surgery is academically affiliated with the following institutions: